An Online Poem by Mary McCray

 I wondered if life was like a river, or maybe it was the mind

-that was like a river—flowing in directions you can barely steer toward
+that was like a river—flowing in directions you can barely steer

 and full of deep undertows of subconsciousness.